Joseph J. Clark

-Admiral Joseph James "Jocko" Clark, USN (12 November 1893 – 13 July 1971) was an admiral in the United States Navy who commanded aircraft carriers during World War II.
+Joseph James Clark (12 November 1893 – 13 July 1971) was an admiral in the United States Navy who commanded aircraft carriers during World War II.
 During the Korean War, he led again a carrier Task Force and subsequently commanded the 7th Fleet.
 Born and raised in Indian Territory (which later became part of Oklahoma) and a member of the Cherokee Nation, in 1917 he became the first Native American to be graduated from the United States Naval Academy.
 Clark preferred to be called "J. J." or by the nickname "Jocko" instead of his full name.

 Early years

-Joseph J. Clark was born to William A. and Lillie Berry Clark in Pryor in the Cherokee Nation, Indian Nation before it became part of the state of Oklahoma.
+Joseph J. Clark was born to William A. and Lillie Berry Clark in Pryor in the Cherokee Nation, Indian Territory before it became part of the state of Oklahoma.
 (Note: Oklahoma became a state on November 16, 1907.)
 His father was a member of the Cherokee Nation.
 Joseph attended Willie Halsell College in Vinita, Oklahoma, and the Oklahoma Agricultural and Mechanical College (now named Oklahoma State University) in Stillwater, Oklahoma, prior to being appointed to the U.S. Naval Academy, where he played on the lacrosse and soccer teams.
 He was commissioned as Ensign upon graduating in 1917.
 Clark's nickname, "Jocko", originated at the Naval Academy: on one of his first days there, he was standing in ranks when a classmate called out "The Right Reverend J. Jonathan Jockey Clark!"
 His wife, Olga Clark, néé Chubarova, was the widow of chess world champion José Raúl Capablanca.